DEFRA/epr-frontend/docs/defra-id-oidc-flow.md

 **Code Reference**: `cdp-defra-id-stub/src/server/oidc/controllers/authorize-controller.js:18-29`

-### 5. Authorization Code Generation
+### 5. Authorisation Code Generation

 Once a user is selected, the stub:

 - Validates the client_id, response_type, scope, and other parameters
-- Creates a session with user information and the authorization code
+- Creates a session with user information and the authorisation code
 - Redirects back to the frontend's callback URL with:
-  - `code` - Authorization code
+  - `code` - Authorisation code
   - `state` - State parameter for CSRF protection

 ```